Skip to main content

 There must be assurances that qualified voters whose names are not on the poll list or who are challenged will be able to vote.
 There should be the following options for such voters:

-• Certificates of error, which ensure that votes will be counted at the polling place.
-A voter should be allowed to vote after a telephone confirmation that a certificate will be issued.
+• Certificates of Error, which ensure that votes will be counted at the polling place.
+A voter should be allowed to vote after confirmation that a certificate will be issued.
 The voter should not be required to wait until the certificate arrives at the polling place.

 Description of Election Day procedures should be simple, understandable, and available at each polling place both for the voters and for the poll workers (precinct election officials).
 Poll workers must be able to reach the election board before the polls open, during voting hours, and until their work is completed after the polls close.